 Teaching Assistant in Keyboard Piano Project Coordinator

-Pianist Ellen Sirower is a versatile soloist, chamber musician, and educator currently based in Austin, Texas.
-She has made concert appearances at Weill Recital Hall at Carnegie Hall, the Manhattan School of Music, Colorado State University, Steinway Hall, Hill Auditorium, and New York’s Tenri Cultural Center.
-She recently was a gold medalist in the International Keyboard Odyssiad Competition, and was a finalist in the University of Michigan Undergraduate Concerto Competition with Liszt’s Totentanz.
-Festival participation includes the Sewanee Summer Music Festival, the Bowdoin International Music Festival, the Colorado College Summer Music Festival, and the PianoTexas International Festival and Academy.
+Pianist Ellen Sirower is a versatile soloist, chamber musician, scholar, and educator currently based in Austin, Texas.
+She is an active performer, and has made concert appearances as both a soloist and collaborator across the United States.
+Ellen was a gold medalist in the 2019 International Keyboard Odyssiad Competition, and has placed in other local, national, and international competitions such as the Texas MTNA Competition and the Vancouver International Music Competition.
+She has also been a fully-funded piano fellow at various summer festivals, including the Colorado College Summer Music Festival, the Classical Music Institute, and the PianoTexas International Festival and Academy.

 PIA 201